davidyu8/gouda-group-project/README.md

 ## Recipe Finding

 Clicking on `Find a Recipe`, we can navigate to the page that allows us to find a recipe given a user specified list of ingredients.
-For example, let's say we have [_INSERT SOME INGREDIENTS_] in our kitchen.
+For example, let's say we have potatoes, chives, butter, and pork in our kitchen.
 We can input these ingredients into the site, and it will find an appropriate recipe to cook!

 ![alt text](https://github.com/davidyu8/gouda-group-project/blob/main/flask/images_for_readme/recipe_find.png)